kaizen-ai/kaizenflow/docs/Coding_Style_Guide.md

 - Naming things properly is one of the most difficult task of a programmer / data scientist
   - The name needs to be (possibly) short and memorable
-    - Don't be afraid to use long names, if needed, e.g., `process_text_with_full_pipeline_twitter_v1`
+    - However, don't be afraid to use long names, if needed, e.g., `process_text_with_full_pipeline_twitter_v1`
-    - However, clarity is more important than number of bytes used
+    - Сlarity is more important than number of bytes used
   - The name should capture what the object represents, without reference to things that can change or to details that are not important
   - The name should refer to what objects do (i.e., mechanisms), rather than how